artyomsbr/ironpulse-privacy/index.md

 ## 9. Children

-Iron Pulse is not directed at users under 13.
+Strenos is not directed at users under 13.
 We do not knowingly process data from anyone under 13.
 If you believe a minor has used the App, contact as28873728@gmail.com and we will help you erase any local data on the affected device.

 ---